-If your organizations current email security solution doesn’t provide a high level of anti-spam filter protection, contact Spambrella for a free 30 day spam audit.
+If your organizations’ current email security solution doesn’t provide a high level of anti-spam filter protection, contact Spambrella for a free 30-day spam audit.
 Spambrella will help you understand the volume of spam that your existing anti-spam solution is failing to detect and provide you with valuable information to help build the business case for moving to our service.

 Running a 30 day trial with Spambrella will enable you to collect vital report information to see the effectiveness of the service.

-The chart shows the general level of effectiveness that Spambrella delivers to customers in actual anti-spam filtering deployments.
+Running a proof of concept prior to purchase also shows the general level of effectiveness that Spambrella delivers to customers in actual anti-spam filtering deployments.
 While the volumes and types of spam that hit each customer system are unique, Spambrella’s Proofpoint MLX technology delivers extremely accurate defense against all types of spam and all customers experience very similar levels of protection to those shown above.

-In many real-world deployments, Spambrella provides even higher anti-spam filter effectiveness.
+In many real-world deployments, Spambrella provides higher anti-spam filter effectiveness.
 The effectiveness data above considers only the content scanning accuracy of the Proofpoint MLX spam detection engine.
 In real-world deployments, the additional spam protection afforded by Spambrella Dynamic Reputation technology can boost effectiveness even higher.